BasicWolf/zblog/src/content/articles/2020_07_18_python_and_dependency_injection.rst

 dependency or just its abstract capabilities that we depend upon?

 Imagine that you have to make a phone call over GSM phone network.
-Does it matter, whether you use an IPhone, or some Android device, or even a good-old stationary phone?
+Does it matter, whether you use an IPhone, an Android device, or even a good-old stationary phone?

 You are probably reading this article from a screen - be it a monitor, a mobile device, or a e-Ink display.
 It doesn't really matter which one.

-Sitting in a car of a train,
-we don't care what kind of locomotive - an electric, diesel or even a steam -powered pulls the train.
-Hah, it could be the Superman working out.
-I'd be a happy passenger as long as the locomotive dependency does the job.
+It is a wonderful Saturday evening and you are on a geeks meetup.
+"Can someone please pass me a beer?"
+Someone passes you a beer and you thank them.
+It could be anyone, your best friend, or someone you've met for the first time.
+It doesn't matter since you got the beer.

 Tadaaam!
-We've just rediscovered the **Dependency Inversion Principle**.
+You've just rediscovered the **Dependency Inversion Principle**.
 Robert Martin defined the Dependency Inversion Principle in two statements: [2]_

 1. High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 2. Abstractions should not depend on details.
 Details should depend upon abstractions.

-Back to the train example, a train (**high-level module**) does not depend on a kind of the locomotive (**low-level module**).
+Back to the beer example: you, a lazy and thirsty Python developer (**high-level module**) does not depend on a concrete person (**low-level module**) in the room.
-It simply depends on being pulled (**abstraction**).
+All you want is to get a beer (**abstract action**).
+You also do not depend upon **details**: it could be a bottle, a can, a pint glass - your friend would figure it out.
+But he knows, that you won't be happy with a 2 litre plastic bottle: it is too thick to be comfortably held in one hand (**detail depending upon abstraction**).

 Dependencies through the eye of the Python
 ------------------------------------------